-The KSD did not administer The California Assessment of Student Performance and Progress (CAASPP) in the 2020-21 school year based on the CDE's allowable waiver to either administer CAASPP or a local measure.
-In lieu of the CAASPP the KSD implemented the Northwest Evaluation Association's Measure of Academic Progress (MAP) Growth tests to students in 2nd through 8th grades.
+The KSD administered The California Assessment of Student Performance and Progress (CAASPP) in the 2021-22 school year as a summative assessment tool.
+The KSD also administered the Northwest Evaluation Association's Measure of Academic Progress (MAP) Growth tests to students in 2nd through 8th grades as a formative tool.